he-dev/gunter/README.md

     "Top": "1000",
     "To": "example@email.com"
   },
-  // Allows to define data-sources.
+  // Data-sources used by the tests.
   "DataSources": [
     {
       "$type": "Gunter.Data.SqlClient.TableOrViewDataSource, Gunter", // {no}